Rumble Fish: Filming

-Six weeks into production, Coppola made a deal with Universal Studios and principal photography began on July 12, 1982 with the director declaring, "Rumble Fish will be to The Outsiders what Apocalypse Now was to The Godfather."
+Six weeks into production, Coppola made a deal with Universal Studios and principal photography began on July 12, 1982, with the director declaring, "Rumble Fish will be to The Outsiders what Apocalypse Now was to The Godfather."
 He shot in deserted areas at the edge of Tulsa with many scenes captured via a hand-held camera in order to make the audience feel uneasy.
 He also had shadows painted on the walls of the sets to make them look ominous.
 In the dream sequence where Rusty James floats outside of his body Matt Dillon wore a body mold which was moved by an articulated arm and also flown on wires.

 To mix the black-and-white footage of Rusty James and the Motorcycle Boy in the pet store looking at the Siamese fighting fish in color, Burum shot the actors in black and white and then projected that footage on a rear projection screen.
 They put the fish tank in front of it with the tropical fish and shot it all with color film.
 Filming finished by mid-September 1982, on schedule and on budget.

 The film is notable for its avant-garde style, shot on stark high-contrast black-and-white film, using the spherical cinematographic process with allusions to French New Wave cinema.
 The striking black-and-white photography of the film's cinematographer, Stephen H. Burum, lies in two main sources: the films of Orson Welles and German cinema of the 1920s.
 When the film was in its pre-production phase, Coppola asked Burum how he wanted to film it and they agreed that it might be the only chance they were ever going to have to make a black-and-white film.

 Music

 Soundtrack

 Coppola envisioned a largely experimental score to complement his images.
 He began to devise a mainly percussive soundtrack to symbolize the idea of time running out.
 As Coppola worked on it, he realized that he needed help from a professional musician.
 He asked Stewart Copeland, then drummer of the musical group The Police, to improvise a rhythm track.
 Coppola soon concluded that Copeland was a far superior composer and let him take over.
-Copeland recorded street sounds of Tulsa and mixed them into the soundtrack with the use of Musync—a nusic and tempo editing hardware and software system invented by Robert Randles (subsequently nominated for an Oscar for Scientific Achievement), to modify the tempo of his compositions and synchronize them with the action in the film.
+Copeland recorded street sounds of Tulsa and mixed them into the soundtrack with the use of Musync—a music and tempo editing hardware and software system invented by Robert Randles (subsequently nominated for an Oscar for Scientific Achievement), to modify the tempo of his compositions and synchronize them with the action in the film.

 An edited version of the song "Don't Box Me In", a collaboration between Copeland and singer/songwriter Stan Ridgway, was released as a single and enjoyed significant radio airplay.

 All songs written by Stewart Copeland, except where noted.